-Progress reports are sent to the student's advisor and to the dean of students or dean for academic advising.
-The advisor and/or dean of students use these reports to counsel the student.
+Progress reports are sent to the student's advisor and to the dean for academic advising.
+The advisor and/or dean for academic advising use these reports to counsel the student.
 Ordinarily, no action is taken by the committee at the time these midterm reports are submitted.
 At the end of each semester, instructors are required to comment in cases where they report a grade of C- or below.
 Progress reports are read by committee members and considered in their deliberations at the end of each semester.